learn-co-curriculum/react-hooks-class-events/README.md

 # Class Methods and Event Handling

+## Learning Goals

+1. Write a helper method in a React class
+2. Use a method as a callback function with the arrow function syntax

-## Overview
+## Introduction

 Working with classes means getting used to a slightly different syntax for organizing our component code.
 We'll talk about how to define **methods** on our classes, and how to make sure that our callback functions are defined so that we can access the component data via the `this` keyword in those methods.

-## Objectives

-1. Write a helper method in a React class
-2. Use a method as a callback function with the arrow function syntax

 ## Defining Methods

-In a typical function component, we can create helper methods within the component so that those methods have access to data that is in the scope of our component.
+In a typical function component, we can create helper functions _within_ the component so that those functions have access to data that is in the scope of our component.
 For example:

 ```js
 function TodoList(props) {